MStolpovskiy/dampe-bgo-saturation/README.md

 * USAGE:

+Do

+source setup.sh
+dampe_init

-Run 'source setup.sh' before each use.
+before each use.
 Don't use root or dampe_init before setup.sh.
+The setup script can be sourced from any path, you don't have to navigate first to dampe-bgo-saturation folder.
+But don't move setup.sh anywhere, it must stay where it is.

 See usage examples in the corresponding folders